-CSFB in 2000 at the completion of its merger with

-Donaldson Lufkin and Jenrette.

-Michael L. Smith Managing Director in Private Debt Group

-1 Mr. Smith joined Ares in July 2004 and serves as a Managing Director in the Private Debt Group of Ares Management LLC.
+Financial Sponsors Group.
+Mr. Goldstein joined CSFB in 2000 at the completion of its merger with Donaldson Lufkin and Jenrette.
+Michael L. Smith Managing Director in Private Debt 1 Mr. Smith joined Ares in July 2004 and serves as a Managing Director in the Private Debt Group of Group Ares Management LLC.
 Before Ares, Mr. Smith was a Partner at RBC Capital Partners in the Principal Finance Group, the firm's middle market financing and principal investment business.
 Mr. Smith joined RBC in October 2001 from Indosuez Capital, where he was a Vice President in the merchant banking group.
+From 1998 to 2001, Mr. Smith was with Indosuez Capital, most recently as a Vice President.